 “It’s helping me get credit so I can hopefully get a loan for school with lower interest rates!” - Anonymous 1FBUSA review

 While it may not be for a couple of years, you will eventually move out of your college dorm, sorority house, fraternity house, or parent's house.
 There’s a good chance you will then be looking for an apartment to rent as you finish college or begin your career.

 Not all landlords will check your credit score, but there are plenty that will.
-This is because they want to make sure that you are capable of paying your monthly rent.
+This is because they want to make sure that you will be reliable when it comes to paying your monthly rent.
 Having a short credit history or poor credit score could mean that you’ll be required to have a cosigner on your lease.
 Another possibility is that you could be denied as an applicant all together.
 Applying for a credit card when you head off to college can allow you time to build your credit score before renting an apartment.

-Overall, there are many benefits to getting a credit card in college.
-However, it takes an excellent cardholder to reap the full benefits of having a credit card.
-Make sure to continue to budget and manage your money each month to avoid late payments, interest rates, and avoidable fees.
+Overall, there are many benefits to getting a student credit card in college.
+However, it takes an excellent cardmember to reap the full benefits of having a credit card and avoid excessive credit card debt.
+Make sure you read and follow the terms and conditions of your credit card account.
+This way, you’ll continue to budget and manage your money each month to steer clear of late payments, interest rates, and avoidable fees.